Why you should reduce your plastic waste and work towards a plastic free life

 To create a one-stop shop for plastic free products where it's affordable and accessible to all to make more eco-friendly choices.

-I only work with companies that have the same ethos as me.
+I only work with companies that have the same ethos as me, most of which are small UK businesses.

 All orders are packaged in either a 100% paper envelope or a reused cardboard box.
 Any inner packaging is also reused.
 I try to reuse anything I have first before using new.
 This could mean that your order arrives in a cat food box!